 Climate Change Not Just a Partisan Divide, Also a Generational One

 Partisanship is not the only factor in attitudes toward climate change.
 Age also has a strong influence.
-Clear majorities of Americans under the age of 45 describe climate change as a critical threat (63% between 18 and 29; 59% of those between 30 and 44), compared to about half among their elders.
-Those between the ages of 18 and 29 are especially keen to take action immediately even with significant costs (59%) versus about half among other age groups.
+Clear majorities of Americans under the age of 45 describe climate change as a critical threat, compared to about half among their elders.
+Those between the ages of 18 and 29 are especially keen to take action immediately (59%) versus about half among other age groups.

 Recent polls from CBS, Kaiser Family Foundation, and Third Way have also found that climate change is at the top of the list of issues Democrats say they want to hear presidential candidates talk about.
 The combined concern among Democratic voters and young Americans indicates that the issue of climate change will be a critical factor in electoral debates not just in 2020 but also in the years to follow.